-Drivers are always responsible for preventing collisions with trains.
-The driver should be especially alert at grade crossings.
-Rail yards and switching areas, as well as on private property.
-Drivers should never rely on traffic control devices, such as crossing signs, lights or arms (cross-bucks) to warn of an approaching train.
+GRADE CROSSING ACCIDENTS: Drivers are always responsible for preventing collisions with trains.
+The driver should be especially alert at grade crossings. rail yards and switching areas, as well as on private property.
+Drivers should never rely on traffic control devices, such as crossing signs lights or arms (cross-bucks) to warn of an approaching train.
 Drivers should never cross train tracks without first ensuring the maneuver can be made safely.

-Examples of preventable accidents at grade crossings include but not limited to: Driver failed to check for trains before crossing tracks.
+Examples of preventable accidents at grade crossings include but not limited to:

-- Driver attempted to cross tracks directly ahead of a train. - Driver ran into the side of a train. - Driver stopped or parked on or to close to tracks.
+- Driver failed to check for trains before crossing tracks. - Driver attempted to cross tracks directly ahead of a train. - Driver ran into side of train. - Driver stopped or parked on or too close to tracks.